ivanche117/MD5-Length-Extension-Attack/README.md

 ``` 2023-06-18 15:30:00: User7 performed action D```

-- So, the attacker crafts a new modified file that includes the original file data, padding and the new data he wants to append:
+- So, the attacker finds the length of the secret key (using brute force) and crafts a new modified file that includes the original file data, padding and the new data he wants to append:

 ```
     2023-06-16 12:00:00: User1 logged in